Worl0r/Semantic_Segmentation_U-NET/README.md

 * The folder *test_plots* contains the predictions from the testing process

-* The folder *train_plots* contains the plots of the training model samples for the first image of each batch
+* The folder *train_plots* contains the plots of the training model samples for the first image of each batch and the training loss curves

 * *Save_config_ID_train_ID_session.txt* is the *config.py* with the parameters you defined